elarlang/ASVS/5.0/en/0x50-V50-attacks-via-browser.md

 note: all category names, section names and file name will be most likely renamed in the future.

-The category focuses on requirements which protect against attacks via that are excecuted via a victim browser.
+The category focuses on requirements which protect against attacks via that are executed via a victim browser.
 These requirements will not be relevant for machine-to-machine solutions.

 ## V50.1 Browser Origin Separation